 What Makes a Good Coach?

 Your club has multiple coaches.
-From a club leaders perspective, some coaches are better than others.
+From a club leader's perspective, some coaches are better than others.

 Those are the best coaches.

-How do you know if this is your coach?
+So how do you know if this is your coach?

 In youth soccer, parents often look first at resumes, licenses, or club logos.
 But long-term player development — and your child's daily experience — is shaped far more by who the coach is than what crest they wear.